Gecrz/DGMD-S-14-Final-Project/README.md

 Do this if there is a class imbalance or small number of images overall Generate evaluation metrics (July 28)
 Possible metrics include F1 score and confusion matrix

-#### Division of Labor:

-Yaseen:
-Importing/cleaning data:
- grouping the data
- creating a subset of the data
-Creating one transfer learning model
-Completing project check in
-Amreen:
-Sourcing data
-Creating the initial baseline CNN classifier: tuning hyperparameters (with Dongshen)
-Building a Siamese model, if we decide to do this based on class balancing (with George) Finalizing report and deliverable
-Dongshen:
-Creating train and test sets
-Helping tune hyperparameters for baseline CNN (with Amreen) Creating one transfer learning model
-Organizing code for final deliverable
-George:
-Creating one transfer learning model
-Helping build Siamese model (with Amreen)
-Generating evaluation metrics to compare all models Organizing final report